Canon EF Lens to Sony E Mount T Smart Adapter (Mark V)

 * with smooth iris support

 Note 1: Note colour dot next to the words "Made in Japan" on the housing.
 Blue dot, which is the latest version, is preferred.
+May have compatibility issues when Kenko is used with certain lenses and/or stacked on top of another teleconverter.
 Stacking not supported except if both are the blue dot version.